VisActor/VTable/docs/assets/option/en/common/option-secondary.md

 'none': triggers the browser's default behavior when the table scrolls to the top or bottom;
 ```

+##${prefix} scrollResponseInTable(boolean) = false

+Whether to limit the response to scroll events to within the table.

+The default is false, that is, scrolling will be responded to within the container.

 #${prefix} columnResizeMode(string) = 'all'

 Mouse hover over the cell right border can drag and adjust column width.
 This operation can trigger the following range: